granaivo/5GMETA/README.md

 The testing of the 5GMETA project is detailed in this [README](./docs/testing/README.md)

-### The Cloud Platform on MS Azure <a name="cloud-test">
+### Access to the Cloud Platform  <a name="cloud-test">

-A test instance of the 5GMETA Platform is available on MS Azure and accessible using the following URL:
+After a successful deployment, the instance of the Cloud Platform is accessible using the following URLs:

 **APIs:**